 - Help you determine if you should proceed with the long-term therapy

-If you decide to proceed with long-term spinal cord stimulation, in most cases there will be a waiting period after the screening test and before your implant procedure.
+If you decide to proceed with long-term spinal cord stimulation, in most cases there will be a waiting period after the screening trial and before your implant procedure.
 This will give the area in your back where the needle was placed time to heal, for your insurance provider to be notified, and for the surgery to be scheduled.

-How to Get a Screening Test
+How to Get a Screening Trial

 If you think spinal cord stimulation might help you relieve your chronic back pain and get back to a fuller life, the first step is to talk to your doctor or pain management specialist.